ehsanngh/DeepCardioSim/README.rst

 This repository contains code for deep neural networks and operator models designed for rapid cardiovascular simulations and efficient inverse modeling.
 The GUI for using the models is available at `DeepCardioSim-GUI <https://dcsim.egr.msu.edu/>`_.

+The preprint of our research work on predicting cardiac electrophysiology is available at `arXiv:2506.04914 <https://arxiv.org/abs/2506.04914>`_.

 -------------
 Installation
 -------------